dead-claudia/m-iso/README.md

 This project in its entirety is run through ESLint.

-This adheres to the same style guide as [Mithril](https://github.com/impinball/mithril.js/blob/patch-2/CONTRIBUTING.md) (TODO: change link once merged) with a couple exceptions:

-- Indent is 4 spaces, not hard tabs.
-- Use Unix line endings
+As for a style guide, check out the [eslint config](https://github.com/impinball/m-iso/blob/master/.eslintrc).

 ## Other Information

 Do note that this is more permissive than Mithril in what a component can return.
 This will accept anything from a single node to a nested array of mixed strings, nodes, and even ES6 Symbols.
-It'l also accept anything that provides a view function as input, even if it's just a `{view: function () {}}`, returning `undefined`.
+It'll also accept anything that provides a view function as input, even if it's just a `{view: function () {}}`, returning `undefined`.

 ## License